16/8 intermittent fasting food list: What to eat and avoid during eating hours and how to break a fast

 They also contain all the essential amino acids in the right ratios, so your body is well equipped to make full use of the protein in them.

 Fruits are typically packed with vitamins, minerals, phytonutrients, and fiber.
-Fruits should be very important for your meals during eating time while following the 16/8 intermittent fasting method.
+Fruits should be very important for your meals during the eating time while following the 16/8 intermittent fasting method.

 Always look for fresh fruits, try to avoid canned fruits or juice, because of the concentrated amounts of sugars per serving.